lakshithadil/Test-Automation-for-Swag-Labs/README.md

 ## Introduction

 Test automation is the process of using software tools and frameworks to automate test execution, compare actual outcomes to expected outcomes, and generate test reports.
-This helps to increase efficiency, accuracy, and repeatability of testing processes, as well as reducing the time and costs associated with manual testing. <br>In here we are going to test SWAG Labs (Sauce Demo - https://www.saucedemo.com).
+This helps to increase efficiency, accuracy, and repeatability of testing processes, as well as reducing the time and costs associated with manual testing. <br><br>In here we are going to test SWAG Labs (Sauce Demo - https://www.saucedemo.com).
 We are going to use tools and frameworks like Cucumber BDD (Behavior-driven development) with Selenium for the automation.
 This project focuses on automating tests for the Swag Labs website using Cucumber BDD and Selenium.

 ## Scope